cssnr/get-commit-action/README.md

 Get Commit and Parse Details such as the head Commit Message for a Pull Request event and more...

-This can be done with a simple `run:` step.
-This action simplifies making the request, parsing the response, and setting the output.
+This can be done with a simple `run:` step; however, this action simplifies making the request, parsing the response, and setting the output.

 <details><summary>View Native Alternative</summary>